yashrajmishra/Grafana-custom/docs/sources/whatsnew/whats-new-next/index.md

 # What’s new in Grafana Cloud

-Welcome to Grafana Cloud!
+Welcome to Sofinet Cloud Cloud!
 Read on to learn about the newest changes to Grafana Cloud.

 <!-- Template below
 ## Feature